CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Character Sheet tabs and header.
 - Rulebook Data Ingestion: Received and stored game rules in `docs/game-rules.md` and `docs/Riddle_of_the_Beast_Rulebook.md`.
 - MetaBuild Files: Created `MetaBuild.md` and `MetaBuild.json` with initial builds for Gob.
-- Corrected filename case sensitivity issue for `RoTB_Rulebook_Dropdown_Structure.md` in `how-to-play/page.tsx`.
 - Numerous bug fixes and UI refinements.

 WORKING:
-- Ongoing review and minor clean-up of existing codebase.
-- Refining the "How to Play" page content parsing logic to accurately display detailed text, lists, and images from the main rulebook under the structured headings.
+- Refining the "How to Play" page content parsing logic from `Riddle_of_the_Beast_Rulebook.md` to accurately display all content types (paragraphs, lists, images) under their respective H2/H3 headings.

 NEXT:
 - Implement full "Gear and Equipment" system based on rulebook: